-e) makes a contribution to long-term conservation, economic and social benefits. (see explanatory note 25 in Annex 1).
-Evidence that there is no connection between the FSO and entities undertaking mining activities on the FMU.
-Indicator 6.3.2 The FSO does not undertake afforestation of ecologically important non-forest ecosystems except in justified circumstances where the conversion is all of the following: a) is in compliance with national and regional policy and legislation applicable for land use and forest management and is a result of national or regional land-use planning governed by a governmental or other official authority; and b) is established based on a decision-making basis where affected stakeholders have opportunities to contribute to the decision-making on conversion through transparent and participatory consultation processes; and c) does not have negative impacts on threatened (including vulnerable, rare, or endangered) non-forest ecosystems, culturally and socially significant areas, important habitats of threatened species or other protected areas; and d) entails a small proportion of the ecologically important non-forest ecosystem managed by an organisation; and e) does not destroy areas of significantly high carbon stock; and f) makes a contribution to long-term conservation, economic, and social benefits.
-Records of afforestation carried out.
-Records of pre-existing non-forest ecosystems (e.g., maps).
-Evidence of afforestation approved by the regulatory body.
+Indicator 6.3.2 The FSO does not undertake afforestation of ecologically important non-forest ecosystems, or afforestation and reforestation of forest ecosystems except in justified circumstances where the conversion or afforestation and reforestation meet the following:

+- a) is in compliance with national and regional policy and legislation applicable for land use and forest management and is a result of national or regional landuse planning governed by a governmental or other official authority; and - b) is established based on a decision-making basis where affected stakeholders have opportunities to contribute to the decision-making on conversion through transparent and participatory consultation processes; and - c) does not have negative impacts on threatened (including vulnerable, rare, or endangered) non-forest ecosystems, culturally and socially significant areas, important habitats of threatened species or other protected areas; and - d) entails a small proportion of the ecologically important non-forest ecosystem and forest ecosystem managed by the FSO; - e) does not destroy areas of significantly high carbon stocks; - f) makes a contribution to long-term conservation, economic, and social benefits; and g) involve tree species and provenances that are suited to the site conditions or the use of tending, harvesting and transport techniques that minimise tree and/or soil damage.

+- Records of afforestation carried out. - Records of pre-existing non-forest ecosystems (e.g., maps). - Evidence of afforestation approved by the regulatory body.

 Criterion 6.4 Efficient use of resource and reduction of greenhouse gas emissions.

 Indicator 6.4.1 The Forest sector operator's forest management practices support/encourage greenhouse gas emission reductions and efficient use of resources.

-Evidence of efficient use of resources and greenhouse gas emissions reduction practices.
-Field observations.
-Principle 7 - Maintenance of Forest Ecosystem Health and Vitality Criterion 7.1 The FSO maintains the health and vitality of the ecosystem.
+- Evidence of efficient use of resources and greenhouse gas emissions reduction practices. - Field observations.

+Principle 7 - Maintenance of Forest Ecosystem Health and Vitality

+Criterion 7.1 The FSO maintains the health and vitality of the ecosystem.

 Indicator 7.1.1 - The FSO ensures that his or her management plan/area work plan specifies how to minimise the risk of degradation and damage to forest ecosystems in accordance with the Code of Practice.

-FMP (large concessions).
-Area Work Plan (small concessions/private lands/Amerindian Villages).
-Evidence of compliance with Sections 7 and 8 of the Code of Practice and Guidelines.
+- FMP (large concessions). - Area Work Plan (small concessions/private lands/Amerindian Villages). - Evidence of compliance with Sections 7 and 8 of the Code of Practice and Guidelines.

 Indicator 7.1.2 The FSO maintains or enhances the health and vitality of ecosystems within the forest management area.

 Evidence of compliance with Sections 7 and 8 of the Code of Practice and Guidelines.

 Indicator 7.1.3 Where economically feasible, the FSO rehabilitates degraded forest ecosystems, by making best use of natural structures and processes and using preventive biological measures.

 Monitoring Report (GFC/FMD).

 Indicator 7.1.4 The Forest sector operator ensures that standing and fallen dead wood, hollow trees, old groves, and rare tree species are left in quantities and distribution necessary to safeguard biological diversity.

 Evidence through field observation that forest management practices safeguard biological diversity.
-Criterion 7.2 The FSO maintains the genetic diversity of species and forest structure 25.
-Indicator 7.2.1 The FSO demonstrates that forest management practices: (a) encourage and/or support adequate structural diversity; (b) enhance stability, vitality, and resilience of the forest to adverse environmental factors; and (c) strengthen natural regulation mechanisms.
-FMP (large concessions).
-Area Work Plan (small concessions/private lands/Amerindian Villages).
-Evidence of compliance with Sections 4 and 7 of the Code of Practice and Guidelines.
-Monitoring Report (GFC/FMD).
-Field inspection (forest structure).
-Criterion 7.3 The FSO disposes of waste in an environmentally responsible manner.
-Indicator 7.3.1 The FSO establishes and implements waste management procedures to ensure that the indiscriminate disposal of waste within the forest management area is strictly avoided.
-Evidence of compliance with Sections 8, 9 and 10 of the Code of Practice and Guidelines.
-Field inspection (camp and forest operations).
-Monitoring Report (GFC/FMD).
-Evidence of waste management training for staff.
-Indicator 7.3.2 The FSO ensures that non-organic waste and litter is collected and stored in designated areas and removed in an environmentally responsible manner.
-Field inspection (camp and forest operations).
-Monitoring Report (GFC/FMD).
-Evidence of waste management training for staff.
-Indicator 7.3.3 The FSO ensures that spillage of oil or fuel during forest management operations is prevented.
-Field inspection (camp and forest operations).
-Monitoring Report (GFC/FMD).
-Evidence of waste management training for staff.
-Indicator7.3.4 The FSO establishes and implements emergency procedures for minimising the risk of environmental harm arising from the accidental spillage.
-Documented emergency procedures.
-Criterion 7.4 The FSO adopts an integrated approach to pest management, minimis ing the use of pesticides and other chemicals.
-Indicator 7.4.1 Where the management of pests is necessary as part of forest management, to the extent possible, the FSO uses integrated pest management, other appropriate silviculture alternatives and biological measures in order to minimise the use of pesticides. (see explanatory note 26 in Annex 1).
-The FSO's documented pest management plan/guidelines/strategy.
-The FSO's documented inventory of chemicals/pesticides approved for use by the regulatory authority.
-Approved procedures/guidelines for the management and use of pesticides and other chemicals in forest operations.

-Interview with staff.

-The FSO's documented commitment relating to its pest management in forest operations.

-Indicator 7.4.2 Where the use of pesticides or other chemicals is required as part of forest management, the FSO:

-- (a) documents the use of such pesticides and chemicals; and - (b) ensures that the use of the pesticides follows the instructions given by the pesticide producer and is undertaken with proper equipment by trained personnel. - The FSO's documented chemical use records. - The FSO's documented procedures/guidelines for the use of chemical pesticides. - Evidence of training in the management and use of chemical pesticides by staff involved in forest operations.
+Criterion 7.2 The FSO maintains the genetic diversity of species and forest structures.

-Indicator 7.4.3 The FSO ensures that within the forest management area:
+Indicator 7.2.1 The FSO demonstrates that forest management practices: